When Should You Go to the ER for Low Blood Sugar? (Emergency Blood Sugar Levels Explained)

 Over 400 mg/dLPossible emergencySeek urgent care or ER

 This chart is a foundational tool, but it must be applied with common sense and an understanding of the patient’s baseline health.
-Always err on the side of caution if the numbers fall into the dangerous or severe categories.
+The American Diabetes Association’s Hyperglycemia (High Blood Glucose) advises always erring on the side of caution when numbers fall into the dangerous or severe categories.

 When Should You Go to the ER for Low Blood Sugar?